Jun3ng/capstonie-v1./README.md

 # Cap-stonie - Capstone Projects for data analytics work

-I am June, career switcher from service and property management industry that is interested in getting into a data analyst role.
+I am interested in getting into a data analyst role.
 Currently a trainee in data analytics course which covers a substantial range of data analytical and visualisation tools namely: Mircosoft Excel,SQL,Power BI and python.
 ---
 As below are my Capstone project works during my learning journey in the data analytics course  :